tisenres/HarrySchoolAdminWeb/Admin Docs/subagents-orchestration.md

 "Use the code-reviewer to review PR changes via github MCP server and coordinate with other agents"

 # Release management
-"Use the deployment-engineer to manage releases and version tags via github MCP server"
+"Use the deployment-strategist to manage releases and version tags via github MCP server"
 ```# Harry School CRM - Subagent Team Configuration

 ## Core Development Team (6 Essential Agents)